Search Results

 Three Day Intensive Course Learn Hand Engraving in London with The Hand Engravers Association 5 - 7 March at Cockpit Arts, Cockpit Yard, London WC1N 2NP The Hand Engravers Association has been running the popular ‘Hand Engraving: Basic Principals’ short courses for many years.
 Whether you are a complete beginner or a professional jeweller or silversmith looking to diversify your skills - the 'Hand Engraving: Basic Principals' courses are an in depth introduction to the techniques and tools of hand engraving on metal.
 Taught by professional engraver Wayne Parrott and engraver and silversmith Angus McFadyen, the class size is kept to

-Creative Development Award 2019/20, Association for Contemporary Jewellery
+Winter Jewels, Association for Contemporary Jewellery Wessex

 The Association for the Study of Jewelry & Related Arts Virtual Lecture: The Art of Gaman